 The Nanomedical Diagnostics executive team has melded the worlds of biology, chemistry, physics, manufacturing, and business to bring cutting-edge Field Effect Biosensing (FEB) products to market.
-We are committed to our vision of working with life science and medical researchers to achieve the impossible with a new, disruptive technology.
+We are committed to our vision of partnering with life science researchers and medical practitioners to change the face of healthcare with a new, disruptive technology.

 Ross Bundy, MBA, Founder & CEO

 A founding member of Nanomedical Diagnostics and the company’s CEO, Ross is a graduate of UCSD with an MBA from SDSU.
 Ross’s passion is precision execution, and he applies this to driving company direction and operations, developing strategic collaborations and partnerships, and raising capital funding.
 Ross brings business development, supply chain, finance, and operations expertise from 13 years of experience in industries ranging from consumer goods to defense manufacturing to financial services.
 At Bumble Bee Foods, Ross created and implemented cross-functional supply chain procedures that reduced processing hours while improving scheduling accuracy and decreasing cost.
 Prior to Bumble Bee at General Dynamics, Ross identified and negotiated business development projects that gained the company new opportunities in alternative energy, commercial construction, and heavy tool manufacturing.
 At UBS Financial Services, Ross created financial models to estimate future growth rates.
 Ross brings a demonstrated track record of successful implementation and a well-rounded background to his role as CEO of Nanomedical Diagnostics.

 Brett Goldsmith, PhD, Founder & CTO